Proposal Submission Deadlines

 to new faculty, to faculty who have not received previous funding, and projects that

-involve students.
-These awards should act as seed funds to better position the investigator
+include student involvement.
+These awards should act as seed funds to better position

-to apply for external grant funding.
-Applicants are encouraged to attend grant-writing
+the investigator to apply for external grant funding.
+Applicants are encouraged to

-parts of the success of the Missouri State University internal grant award system.
+committee are integral parts of the success of the Missouri State University internal

 Expenditure of Funds